learn-co-curriculum/dsc-join-statements-lab/README.md

 ## Display the names of all the employees in Boston.

-Hint: join the employees and customers tables.
+Hint: join the employees and offices tables.

 ```python